LAST MODIFIED: July 7, 2023

 - Emailing us at firstname.lastname@example.org and including “California Consumer Request to Know or Delete” in the subject line; or

-- Submitting a CPRA Consumer Request Form.
+- Submitting a CCPA Request Form.
 Please include the information listed on the form to confirm your identity.

-Only you, or someone legally authorized to act on your behalf, may make a verifiable consumer request related to your Personal Information and Sensitive Personal Information.
-To designate an authorized agent, you must provide a valid power of attorney under California’s Probate Code or other verifiable written documentation granting the agent permission to make the request.
+Only you, or someone you authorize to act on your behalf, may make a verifiable consumer request related to your Personal Information and Sensitive Personal Information.
+To designate an authorized agent, we will require written proof of your signed permission designating such an agent.
+In some cases, we may ask you to verify your identity directly with us or directly confirm that you provided the agent permission to submit the request on your behalf.

-You may only submit a verifiable consumer request to know twice within a 12-month period.
+You may only submit a verifiable consumer request to know twice within a twelve (12) month period.
 Each verifiable consumer request to know or delete must:

 - Describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.

-We cannot respond to your request or provide you with Personal Information and Sensitive Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information and Sensitive Personal Information relates to you.
+We cannot respond to your (or your agent’s) request or provide you or your agent with Personal Information and Sensitive Personal Information if we cannot verify your identity or authority to make the request and confirm the Personal Information and Sensitive Personal Information relates to you.
 We will only use Personal Information or Sensitive Personal Information provided in a verifiable consumer request to confirm the requestor’s identity or authority to make the request.

 You do not need to create an account with us to submit a request to know or delete.
 However, we do consider requests made through any password protected account, if available, sufficiently verified when the request relates to Personal Information and Sensitive Personal Information associated with that specific account.